 Maurits also advises clients on a broad range of market access and product safety issues such as GMP compliance, life-cycle management, product recall procedures, adverse events, health claims, in-vitro diagnostics, implantable medical devices, food additives, parallel trade and supply chain management.
 He also advises on pharmaceutical contractual issues, including distribution, supply, manufacturing, R&D and other cooperation agreements in Europe.
 He has represented clients in matters before the European Commission, the European Medicines Agency, the European Food Safety Authority and Member State authorities.

 Maurits is widely recognized as a leader in the EU regulatory sphere.
 Year on year, he and the firm’s EU Life Sciences team feature prominently in the rankings of the leading bar publications, such as Chambers, Best Lawyers in Belgium, and Who’s Who Legal.
 Most recently, he was recognized in Chambers Europe 2023, where clients stated that “he has a strategic, pragmatic, multi-stakeholder approach that brings lots of value to the discussions and risk management.”
 In the 2022 Chambers Europe edition, clients enthused that he is “very good to work with” because he is “very pragmatic and fast.”
-In the 2020 edition describing Maurits as “always an excellent partner.”
+In the 2020 edition, sources describe Maurits as “always an excellent partner.”
 Chambers Belgium 2019 picked Maurits out as “a very good regulatory lawyer.”
 Market commentators in the 2018 edition state that he is “good technically and a nice person to work with.”
-In Who’s Who Legal 2023 and 2022.
+Maurits is also recommended in Who’s Who Legal 2023 and 2022.
 In the 2019 edition, he was named as “one of the highly sought-after lawyers in the market.”
 His broad practice encompasses most regulatory and market access issues.
 Maurits has also been described by clients as having “great technical and subject matter expertise and provides fantastic client support,” adding that he has “a real grasp on the key issues facing global pharmaceutical companies” (Chambers Europe 2017).
 Maurits has also been listed in the LMG Life Sciences Guide 2014 for regulatory, where peers describe him as “one of the most capable attorneys in dealing with the EU,” and he has been recognized in Best Lawyers in Belgium since 2012.